 The rest of this paper is structured as follows.
 In Section 2 we provide an introduction to symbolic finite state transducers.
 Section 3 describes the core transducer-based algorithms.
-Section 4 provides four detailed cases studies of trasducer use.
+Section 4 provides four detailed case studies of transducer use.
 Finally, we discuss closely related work in Section 5 and conclude in Section 6.